 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

-Commencing on the full moon day of Phalguna, Holi comes underway the great Yaoshang Festival of Manipur making it a six day festival.
-It is quite a cultural extravaganza to witness with number of folk dancers and musicians performing amid fluorescent lamps and bonfires are put ablaze while people play with gulal.
+Commencing on the full moon day of Phalguna, Holi comes underway the great Yaoshang Festival of Manipur making it a six-day festival.
+It is quite a cultural extravaganza to witness with a number of folk dancers and musicians performing amid fluorescent lamps and bonfires are put ablaze while people play with gulal.
 Since the very beginning of Vaishnavism these two Manipur festivals are celebrated here.

-The celebrations of Holi in Punjab by the sikhs differ from the entire country in many ways.
+The celebrations of Holi in Punjab by the Sikhs differ from the entire country in many ways.
 Locals shout their hearts out following a tradition.
 Furthermore, they exhibit their martial arts on this day and have fun with colors in the evening.
-Delicious halwas, puris, gujias, and malpuas are eaten and served to others.
+Delicious halwa, puris, gujias, and malpuas are eaten and served to others.
+It is definitely one of the best places for Holi in India.

 It is rare to find celebrations of Holi in South India.
 But, due to the presence of a large of western tourists in Hampi, it is highly popular in the city.
-In addition to the use of colored powder & liquid colors, the celebrations of Holi in Hampi also include a loud riot of music and dance.
+In addition to the use of coloured powder & liquid colours, the celebrations of Holi in Hampi also include a loud riot of music and dance.

 Holi in Udaipur is absolutely spectacular and royal.
-On the day of Holi, The Maharaja of Mewar welcomes honorable guests, foreign tourists, and many dignitaries to The Royal City Palace.
-The Maharana arrives in the celebration wearing traditional clothes and a bonfire is lit in the expansive ground of the palace.
+On the day of Holi, The Maharaja of Mewar welcomes honourable guests, foreign tourists, and many dignitaries to The Royal City Palace.
+The Maharana arrives at the celebration wearing traditional clothes and a bonfire is lit in the expansive ground of the palace.
 The bonfire signifies the triumph of good over evil.
 There are drums folk dances and folk songs followed by cocktails, a lavish dinner, and wonderful fireworks.
+Udaipur is definitely one of the best places for Holi in India.

 So which of these, according to you, is the best place to celebrate Holi in India.
 Getting beaten with sticks, rocking at a concert or balancing yourself in a human pyramid?
 Whatever you decide make sure to get the most out of this Holi, for it’s here to welcome the spring season.